azyablov/sros_bng_observability/README.md

 ## Observability vs Monitoring

-Not the same as monitoring (practically collection and visualisation), so the aim of this setup is to provide observability of the *BNG* devices and the network elements connected to it.
+Not the same as monitoring (practically collection and visualisation), so the aim of this setup is to provide observability of the *MAG*  devices and the network elements connected to it.
 Observability is a measure of how well internal states of a system can be inferred from knowledge of its external outputs.
 In other words, observability is the ability to understand what is happening inside a system based on the data that is available from outside the system.
 Collection of everything creates a mess and makes observation and troubleshooting hard.

 Our magic formula would be the following:

-**Observability** = **real-time onitoring of relevant metrics and states** + **context-rich dashboards** + **proactive view**.
+**Observability** = **real-time monitoring of relevant metrics and states** + **context-rich dashboards** + **proactive view**.

 ## What Should I Collect?